jmonlong/sQTLseekeR/README.md

 sQTLseekeR
 ==========

 sQTLseekeR is a R package to detect spicing QTLs (sQTLs), which are variants associated with change in the splicing pattern of a gene.
-Splicing patterns are modeled by the relative expression of the transcriptsof a gene.
+Splicing patterns are modeled by the relative expression of the transcripts of a gene.

 For more information about the method and performance see article :
 Monlong, J. et al. Identification of genetic variants associated with alternative splicing using sQTLseekeR.
 Nat.
 Commun.